raw-hitt/raw-hitt/README.md

 <h3>🌟 Professional Expertise</h3>

-Leadership & Collaboration: Experienced in leading teams to deliver high-quality features.
+<b>Leadership & Collaboration:</b> Experienced in leading teams to deliver high-quality features.
 I have managed testing cycles and streamlined development pipelines.
 I am also proficient in developing and maintaining relationships with clients.

-Project Management: Competent at managing responsibilities in a fast-paced and high-volume atmosphere.
+<b>Project Management:</b> Competent at managing responsibilities in a fast-paced and high-volume atmosphere.
 I am skilled in getting requirements from clients and submitting estimations

 <h3>💻 About My Tech Skills</h3>

-My expertise lies in the Microsoft stack, where I build robust backend services and APIs using .Net, C#, MVC and Winforms.
+⚙️My expertise lies in the Microsoft stack, where I build robust backend services and APIs using .Net, C#, MVC and Winforms.

-I'm also proficient in front-end technologies like Angular, jQuery, and JavaScript.
+🧩I'm also proficient in front-end technologies like Angular, jQuery, and JavaScript, Html/Css.

-For databases, I'm well-versed in SQL Server, MySQL.
+🛢️For databases, I'm well-versed in SQL Server, MySQL.

+🤖Experience in developing AI models for object detection.

+☁️Proficient in deploying applications on Azure Web Apps and managing data with Azure Storage.

+<h3>Certifications 🏆</h3>

+ <a href ="Azure AI Fundamentals">Azure AI Fundamentals (AI 900) </a>